 In early February, a gathering of the membership of ΑΣΝ takes place, the purpose of which is selection of new members on the basis of all the information provided by the campus, and on the basis of any information the current members may have of the students whose names are listed by the Registrar.

-Following the selection meeting, the Adviser meets with each Dean to get the approval of the list for his/her college, before taking these to the President.
+Following the selection meeting, the Chapter Adviser meets with each Dean to get the approval of the list for his/her college, before taking these to the President.

 We mail letters of invitation to the students once all the approvals are in place.

 We use a modified version of nomination by the dean.
-As Faculty Adviser, I obtain from the registrar the list of students in each of our programs who are halfway through their requirements and whose grades place them in the top fifteen percent of their programs.
+As Chapter Adviser, I obtain from the registrar the list of students in each of our programs who are halfway through their requirements and whose grades place them in the top fifteen percent of their programs.
 I then take each of these lists to the appropriate program director, and ask them to select two or three nominees who embody the values of scholarship, loyalty and service (given our total student numbers, I know that getting two names in each program will leave me with the final four percent).
 I put these names together and submit the list to the dean for his approval.
 The students whose names appear on the list, once approved, are sent a letter inviting them to allow their names to stand; this letter includes a blank form asking details of their history of scholarship, loyalty and service – we don’t treat this as an application or nomination form, but merely as a record.
 If the students return the form, they have accepted the nomination by the dean.

 SEPTEMBER 8 - Send letter to Registrar requesting mailing labels and list: All undergraduates with 60 hours and 3.6 GPA, in College of Arts And Sciences, College of Public Service, School of Nursing, School of Allied Health Professions, School of Business and Administration, School of Social Service, Parks College, and School of Professional Studies.
 Labels and list should be alphabetical, by schools, and with local addresses.